Share

 Now you know how to use a hoist step-by-step whether it’s a standing hoist, a ceiling hoist or a pool hoist -- but of course, there are other steps you will need to take and consider when lifting a patient.
 For example:

 - Ensure you have two people to prepare the patient.
-This will make it easier to manoeuvre the patient onto the sling and lift them safely.
-It can be done with one person, but it will be much harder!
+This will make manoeuvring the patient onto the sling easier and lifting them safely.
+It can be done with one person, but it will be much more challenging!

 - Explain the process to the patient.
-Tell the patient that you will be using the hoist to safely lift and move them without hurting them.
-Allow them to ask questions and if they are able, allow them to carry out simple instructions like holding their arms crossed over the chest or holding onto the sling.
+Tell the patient you will use the hoist to safely lift and move them without hurting them.
+Allow them to ask questions, and if they can, allow them to carry out simple instructions like holding their arms crossed over the chest or holding onto the sling.

 - Reassure the patient.
+The patient’s comfort—both physical and emotional—is crucial.
 Some patients are scared they will be dropped while using the hoist.
 Be sure to reassure them and keep talking to them throughout the lifting and moving process.

 - Wash and dry your hands before touching the patient.
 This will protect them from any germs.
 Consider wearing an apron and/or rubber gloves.

 - Ensure the sling is clean.
-Read the sling’s instructions on how to launder and sanitise them properly after use.
-If you are using a single-use/disposable sling, be sure to dispose of it when the patient doesn’t need it anymore.
+Read the sling’s instructions on how to launder and sanitise it properly after use.
+If you use a single-use/disposable sling, dispose of it when the patient no longer needs it.

 - Ensure help is nearby if needed.
 In a medical facility, make sure a nurse or an alarm is close by in case anything goes wrong.
-If you’re using the sling at home, ensure a medical alarm is nearby to call for help.
+If you’re using the sling at home, ensure a medical alarm is nearby so you can call for help.

 - Observe the patient at all times.
-Some patients will get anxious in the sling, so be sure to keep talking to them and stay close.
+Some patients will get anxious in the sling, so keep talking to them and stay close.

 Want to learn how to use a hoist in person?
-At Active Mobility Systems, we’re committed to showing carers how to use our equipment safely which is why we offer regular training at our showroom in Silverwater, Sydney.
+At Active Mobility, we’re committed to showing support workers how to use our equipment safely, so we offer regular training at our showroom in Silverwater, Sydney.

 We hold monthly seminars to showcase new products, share experiences among professionals and show carers how to use our equipment in a safe and efficient manner.
 Subscribe to our mailing list to be notified when we’re holding our next hoist seminar, or check out our “Events” page to book your seat today.